tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   </p>
 </div>

-We made the journey back to Fort Collins using the Flatiron Flyer &#8220;bus rapid transit&#8221; from Union Station to Boulder.
+We made the journey back to Fort Collins using the Flatiron Flyer "bus rapid transit" from Union Station to Boulder.
 From there, the FLEX took us north onto the MAX guideway and to our respective stops in FoCo.
 Our $9 regional RTD day passes worked as fare for both the AB and the Flyer.
 The A line was free for opening day, and I used my Transfort year pass to board the FLEX.
 This means, **we traveled to Denver and back for only nine dollars**.
 Without Transfort passes, the total would have been $11.50.
 Once the A line begins revenue service, this route will cost $20.50.
 Regardless, transit has come a long way in northern Colorado and our (very circuitous) route showed that mobility has reached new heights.

 I am excited for the rest of the FasTracks program and am thrilled we had the chance to experience the first public run of the #TrainToThePlane.